 To help you construct a budget for living in Panama, we have researched the typical cost of 10 different categories.
 Where applicable, we have also included the price ranges of 4 different locations.
 The table below each heading will give you a quick reference, and the slider above the table can be used to quickly do your Panama budget.
 As each of the 10 sliders are adjusted, the total budget will respond accordingly:

 There are a large number of variables that influence rent, including size, location, location within that location, furnished or not, type of construction, age of construction, quality of finishes, and many more.

 In tourist hotspots such as Bocas, the rent is hugely influenced by the tourist season, in terms of both price and the term available.

-Here is an advertisement that appeared in Sep 2017: “House for rent!
+Here is an advertisement that recently appeared: “House for rent!
 2bedroom/3bathroom house located in Hato Pintado in Panama City.
 Great location near Metro, Pharmacy, Grocery, and Hospital.
 Has been renovated with new kitchen, and bathrooms.
 Private gated driveway, and beautiful yard. $1,300 pm.”
 Given everything I have researched in terms of rent, I think this is a very well-priced option.

 Lease agreements would normally require rent paid in advance, on top of a security deposit equal to at least one month’s rent.

 Important: Make sure that your rental agreement is registered with the Ministerio de Vivienda (MIVI for short) and that they hold the deposit, otherwise you might have trouble getting your deposit back, in full and/or in good time.

 Although the price of propane is fairly universal across the country, the price of electricity varies greatly, depending on your location.
 Smaller rental units, without an air conditioner, will sometimes advertise a rent including electricity.
 But the quoted rent of larger units, especially when one or more air conditioners are available, mostly exclude electricity.